ajndkr/lanarky/README.md

 # FastAPI Chat Application

-This is a simple FastAPI application for langchain agents with `streaming=True`.
+This is a simple FastAPI application for streaming LLM chains.

 ## Setup Instructions

 This project is built with Python 3.9.
 Clone this repository and follow the steps below to get started.

 ### Create conda environment: